 It is important that applicants are informed if there is a delay in the process when setting up these interviews as you would normally do.

-- What happens with holiday during Easter Holidays?
+- What happens with holiday during school holidays?

-Schools can offer TOIL to employees who are on the rota during the Easter holidays rather than look to vary the contract of employment.
+Schools can offer TOIL to employees who are on the rota during any time where the school is open and it would otherwise be closed for the holidays, rather than look to vary the contract of employment.

-Union advice to their staff is that Staff holidays should be operated on a rota basis so that staff get two weeks off either before, or after the period when the school would normally be closed for Easter.
+Union advice to their staff is that staff holidays should be operated on a rota basis so that staff get the same period off either before, or after the period when the school would normally be closed.
 Having weeks rather than days off will offer significant benefits in protecting staff health through minimising the extent of contact with different colleagues.

 Rota organisers could ask staff to agree/sign the rota so there are no issues over what was agreed.

 - As a school are we able to claim from the government’s Job Retention Scheme (JRS)?

 The government guidance states that the scheme is not envisioned to be used by many public sector organisations, as the majority of public sector employees are continuing to provide essential public services or contribute to the response to the coronavirus outbreak.
 Where employers receive public funding for staff costs, and that funding is continuing, they expect employers to use that money to continue to pay staff in the usual fashion – and correspondingly not furlough them.
 This also applies to non-public sector employers who receive public funding for staff costs.
 Organisations who are receiving public funding specifically to provide services necessary to respond to COVID-19 are not expected to furlough staff.

 In a small number of cases, for example where organisations are not primarily funded by the government and whose staff cannot be redeployed to assist with the coronavirus response, the scheme may be appropriate for some staff.